School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 Finally, you will be given an emergency number so that you can contact someone if you have an urgent problem.

-A 3-day/2-night orientation course at the beginning of your stay is included in the programme.
+A 3-day/2-night orientation camp at the beginning of your stay is included in the programme.

-This compulsory course gives you the opportunity to get to grips with Scandinavian life and culture and to meet the other foreign students taking part in the programme.
+This compulsory camp provides an opportunity to prepare for Scandinavian life and culture and to meet the other international students taking part in the programme.
 Visits are also included in the programme!

-The August orientation course generally takes place in Oslo and the January course in Copenhagen.
-The course destination is confirmed closer to the date of the stay.
+The August orientation camp generally takes place in Oslo and the January course in Copenhagen.
+The destination of the course is confirmed closer to the date of the stay.

 Accommodation is in a youth hostel in a shared room.